background-image

 Good Questions to Ask the Interviewer

-"What opportunities for professional development does your organization offer?"
+"What opportunities for professional development are available?"

 What Does a Good medical administrative assistant Candidate Look Like?